New Year, Old Policies: Maintain the Path on Interest Rates - Central Bank Watch

 According to Fed funds futures, market participants are not expecting any change in policy the next few months, taking cues from the Fed chair.
 There is a 91% chance of a hold at the January Fed meeting, and there is a 65% chance that interest rates do not change through July 2020.
 If the Federal Reserve moves on interest rates, then September 2020 is being pegged as the most likely month (54% chance).

-USD/JPY: Retail trader data shows 36.97% of traders are net-long with the ratio of traders short to long at 1.70 to 1.
-The number of traders net-long is 4.64% lower than yesterday and 21.22% lower from last week, while the number of traders net-short is 23.08% higher than yesterday and 86.05% higher from last week.
+USD/JPY: Retail trader data shows 39.63% of traders are net-long with the ratio of traders short to long at 1.52 to 1.
+The number of traders net-long is 14.38% higher than yesterday and 22.68% lower from last week, while the number of traders net-short is 3.48% lower than yesterday and 45.98% higher from last week.

 We typically take a contrarian view to crowd sentiment, and the fact traders are net-short suggests USD/JPY prices may continue to rise.

-Traders are further net-short than yesterday and last week, and the combination of current sentiment and recent changes gives us a stronger USD/JPY-bullish contrarian trading bias.
+Positioning is less net-short than yesterday but more net-short from last week.
+The combination of current sentiment and recent changes gives us a further mixed USD/JPY trading bias.

 --- Written by Christopher Vecchio, CFA, Senior Currency Strategist